-We determined materiality for the Group to be £32 million (1 October 2022 - 30 September 2023: £29 million), which is 5% (2023: 5%) of the adjusted profit before tax of the Group of £648 million for the 18-month period 1 October 2023 to 31 March 2025 (1 October 2022 - 30 September 2023: £344 million), normalised for non-recurring items in relation to Trade Mark Licensing Agreement, ECL harmonisation, and transaction costs.
+We determined materiality for the Group to be £31 million (1 October 2022 - 30 September 2023: £29 million), which is 5% (2023: 5%) of the adjusted profit before tax of the Group of £612 million for the 18-month period 1 October 2023 to 31 March 2025 (1 October 2022 - 30 September 2023: £344 million), normalised for non-recurring items in relation to Trade Mark Licensing Agreement, ECL harmonisation, and transaction costs.
 We believe removing these non-recurring charges reflects the most useful measure for users of the financial statements.

-We determined materiality for the Parent Company to be £32 million (2023: £29 million), which is 0.6% (2023: 0.7%) of equity of the Parent Company.
-We believe equity is the most relevant measure for users of the Parent Company financial statements as the Parent Company does not report an income statement or statement of comprehensive income in line with section 408 of the Companies Act 2006.
-We therefore determined that equity is a more useful measure of the reported performance of the Parent Company.
+We determined materiality for the Parent Company to be £31 million (2023: £29 million), which is 0.6% (2023: 0.7%) of equity of the Parent Company.
+We believe this reflects the most useful measure for users of the financial statements as the Parent Company's primary purpose is to act as a holding company with investments in the Group's subsidiaries, not to generate operating profits and therefore a profit-based measure is not relevant.